 Why Languages at E&H?

-Majors and minors are offered in French and Spanish.
+Majors are offered in Spanish.
 In addition, Greek courses enable students to read the New Testament in its original language.
 At times, special course introductions to such languages as Arabic, Chinese, and Latin have been offered.
-The Department of Languages offers a B.A. degree in three tracks of study:
+Starting Fall 2021, American Sign Language, French, and Mandarin will be offered.
+The Department of World Languages offers a B.A. degree in two tracks of study:

-The Language and Culture Studies track links French or Spanish to an in-depth understanding of France, Spain, or Latin America.
-It includes an experience of immersion in a foreign culture, after you have developed language fluency, through study abroad.
+The Hispanic Studies track links Spanish to an in-depth understanding of Spain or Latin America.
+It includes an experience of immersion in a world culture, after you have developed language fluency, through study abroad.

-Completion of the Teacher Preparation program will enable you to meet Virginia requirements for a license to teach a foreign language.
+Completion of the Teacher Preparation program will enable you to meet Virginia requirements for a license to teach a world language.

 A recent article explains why bilingualism is more relevant than ever.